brandon-rhodes/homedir/README.md

 that the dotfiles leave me able to connect — and then change my default shell to `/bin/zsh` with `chsh` and am off and running.

+Note that most custom commands in `~/bin` have names that start with a comma, to keep them orthogonal from real commands and prevent future name collisions with any new binaries that might come along in the Unix world.
+Plus, I can press comma-Tab in my shell and see a list of all of the scripts, in case I have forgotten the name of one of them.

 For years I kept the contents of my version-controlled home directory dotfiles a closely-guarded secret.
 Which was probably not a bad idea.
 At the time, my shell scripts and dotfiles did contain quite a few hints